inventree/project-adr/docs/adr/0002-permissions.md

 Model structure:

 - ProfileType
   - name
   - description
   - source (core, plugin, unknown)
   - plugin (nullable FK to Plugin model)
 - Profile
   - profile_type (FK to ProfileType)
   - name
   - description
   - settings (JSONField for profile specific settings)
   - owner (nullable FK to User or Group)
 - ProfileAssignment
   - profile (FK to Profile)
   - content_type (Generic FK to any model supporting profiles)
   - object_id (Generic FK to any model supporting profiles)
   - inherited (bool, if the assignment is inherited from a parent object, e.g. part category)
   - inheritance_source (nullable Generic FK to the object the profile is inherited from)

-#### Usage
+#### Profile Usage

 Profiles might be used for:

 - Setting behavioral options for certain models (e.g. Part behavior profile, Supplier behavior profile)